 In order to deal with the lack of low-light scene text datasets, this work has proposed a new large-scale low-light OCR dataset called Text in the Dark.
 The images used in the Text in the Dark dataset are sourced from two commonly used low-light datasets: the extremely low-light See in the Dark (SID) dataset and the ordinary Low-Light (LOL) dataset.
 Specifically, the SID dataset has two subsets: SID-Sony, captured by Sony 𝛼7S II, and SID-Fuji, captured by Fujifilm X-T2.
 In short, Text in the Dark dataset consists of three subsets, namely SID-Sony-Text, SID-Fuji-Text and LOL-Text.
 We show the annotated image of each subset in the following figures:

-Our novel Extremely Low-Light Text image enhancement model consists of a U-Net accommodating extremely low-light images and edge maps using two independent encoders.
-During model training, instead of channel attention, the encoded edges guide the spatial attention sub-module in the proposed Edge-Aware Attention (Edge-ATT) to attend to edge pixels related to text representations.
+Our novel image enhancement model consists of a U-Net accommodating extremely low-light images and edge maps using two independent encoders.
+During model training, instead of channel attention, the encoded edges guide the spatial attention sub-module in the proposed Edge-Aware Attention (Edge-Att) to attend to edge pixels related to text representations.
 Besides the image enhancement losses, our model incorporates text detection and edge reconstruction losses into the training process.
 This integration effectively guides the model's attention towards text-related features and regions, facilitating improved image textual content analysis.
-As a pre-processing step, we also introduced a novel augmentation technique, Text-CP to increase the presence of non-overlapping and unique text instances in training images, thereby promoting comprehensive learning of texts.
+As a pre-processing step, we introduced a novel augmentation technique called Text-Aware Copy Paste (Text-CP) to increase the presence of non-overlapping and unique text instances in training images, thereby promoting comprehensive learning of text representations.

 The figure below highlights two core modules of our frameworks, the edge decoder and Edge-Att.
 These two modules enable the framework to attend to rich images and edge features simultaneously, which led to significant H-Mean improvement.
 Subfigure (a): Visual representation of our edge decoder, wherein A and B represent the output from the corresponding convolution blocks in Figure 2 and S denotes the scaling of the image.
 Subfigure (b): Illustration of the proposed Edge-Aware Attention module.

-We also propose a novel data augmentation method, Text-Aware Copy Paste (Text-CP).
+We also propose a novel data augmentation method, Text-CP.
 It considers each text box's location and size by leveraging uniform and Gaussian distributions derived from the dataset, as shown below:

 All low-light image enhancement methods are trained and tested on the datasets detailed in Section 5.
 They are then evaluated in terms of intensity metrics (PSNR, SSIM), perceptual similarity (LPIPS), and text detection (H-Mean).
 For the SID-Sony-Text, SIDFuji-Text, and LOL-Text datasets, which are annotated with text bounding boxes only, we used well-known and commonly used scene text detectors (CRAFT and PAN) to analyze the enhanced images.
 The table below shows the quantitative results of PSNR, SSIM, LPIPS, and text detection H-Mean for low-light image enhancement methods on SID-Sony-Text, SID-Fuji-Text, and LOL-Text datasets.
 Please note that TRAD, ZSL, UL, and SL stand for traditional methods, zeroshot learning, unsupervised learning, and supervised learning respectively.
 Scores in bold are the best of all.